zoop/zoop-web-sdk/README.md

 5. After successful EKYC customer is displayed Sign details received and customer’s consent is taken to attach signature to the document and share a copy with requesting organization.
 6. On success, customer is provided with an option to download the signed file.
-Also, a download URL is sent to customer’s Email and responseURL which is valid for 48 hours.
+Also, a download URL is sent to customer’s phone number and responseURL which is valid for 48 hours.
 7. On failure during request to ESP, customer is displayed an error code and error message.
 Same error details are sent to the responseURL.
 8. End Customer can validate the signature on PDF by opening the PDF in acrobat reader and Developer can